zkxp-admin/nft-global-trends-strategy/README.md

 8. **Mystique**: Dark Purple / Black – Mystery, Shadows, Exploration
 9. **Twilight**: Silver / Midnight Blue – Closure, Transition, Reflection

-## Community Engagement and Education
+## Community Engagement and Education // here I would also reduce a bit, focussing on the main points
 - **Collaborations**: Partner with influencers and creators to promote NFT projects.
 - **Events**: Host virtual and physical events to engage the community.
 - **Gamification**: Implement gamification elements to increase user engagement and retention.